genomicsclass/book/pages/normalization.md

 # Normalization

-Normalization is one of the most important procedures in genomics data analays.
+Normalization is one of the most important procedures in genomics data analysis.
 A typical dataset contains more than one sample and we are almost always interested in making comparisons between these.
 Unfortunately, technical and biological sources of unwanted variation can cloud downstream results.
-Here we demonstrate with real data, how this can happen and the describe several existing solutions.
+Here we demonstrate with real data, how this can happen and then describe several existing solutions.
 The examples are based on microarray data but can be applied to other datasets.

+<a name="dilution"></a>
-Our first example a Dilution dataset that is not publically available.
+Our first example is the Dilution dataset that is not publically available.
 To obtain the dataset you need to request it here: http://www.genelogic.com/support/scientific-studies

 This Dilution dataset has six sets of five technical replicates.
 The six sets differ in the concentration of RNA.
 The RNA was diluted 5 times so that 1/2 as much RNA was hybridized in each set.
 We start by showing  data from five technical replicates.
-We show boxplots and densities
+We show boxplots and densities:

 ```r
 library(rafalib)